As much as many of us may hope otherwise, there’s no denying the fact there will always be pro-lifers out there.

 Whether it’s a result of personal belief or religion, some people will fight against abortion and insist women keep their children no matter the cost.

-Pro-lifers often condemn women who get abortions; it’s not uncommon to see a crowd of protesters gathered outside an abortion clinic, screaming at everyone who walks inside.
+Pro-lifers often condemn women who get abortions; it’s not uncommon to see a crowd of protesters gathered outside an abortion clinic, screaming abuse at everyone who walks inside.

 If pro-lifers are going to try and make women think twice about abortion they should offer actual help to tackle the reasons a woman may want the procedure, rather than just judging them without even knowing the thought process behind their decision – just as the organisation Schreeuw om Leven (Cry for Life) works to do.